 Our school programs are scaled to grade level.
-We split the class in half, with one half doing outside activities while one group can investigate inside the Nature Centre with one of our staff.
+We split the class into groups of approximately 10, with two groups doing outside activities while one group can investigate inside the Nature Centre with one of our staff.
 Thus, activities we can do are dependent on the season, the tide, and the weather.
 Some program components are only available during a low tide, others are best suited to high tide.
 We are happy to work with you to find the right conditions for your desired class experience.

 All programs involve outside activities, often in the mud.
 Participants will need to bring boots, dress for the weather including rain gear or sun hats, and a change of clothes in case they get very muddy.